-Our leadership week operates in a group setting so participants can experiment with, gain insight from, and be challenged by their colleagues in real ways.
+Our leadership program operates in a group setting so participants can experiment with, gain insight from, and be challenged by their colleagues in real ways.

 Who Should Come

-The week is designed for senior leaders who have responsibility for leading strategy, people, a business, and/or a function in organizations of all types, industries, and sizes.
+The program is designed for senior leaders who have responsibility for leading strategy, people, a business, and/or a function in organizations of all types, industries, and sizes.

 What You Can Expect

 We’ll focus on practical solutions to sticky leadership challenges you’re facing and we’ll figure out why your current solutions aren’t working.
 You will increase your self-awareness and capability through personalized coaching, new ideas, large group and partner discussions, exercises, writing, meditation, yoga, and more.

 Our work during the Bregman Leadership Program will be guided by the specific needs of the individuals participants.
 Among other things, we will address the following:

 Creating a self-motivating culture.
 How are you leading to get the most out of people’s internal drive?

 Building an independently capable team.
 How can you help people learn, think, and act for themselves?